SCBI-ForestGEO/Dendrobands/resources/workflow_bandreplace.md

 1. Determine which bands need fixing and which trees should be added to surveys to replace dead ones (using available [scripts](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/Rscripts/survey_forms)).
 Build dendrobands (see instructions [here](https://github.com/SCBI-ForestGEO/Dendrobands/blob/master/resources/how_to_make_dendrobands.docx)).

-2. Prepare the forms for the field, and make sure you have data entry forms ready for office.
+2. Prepare the forms for the field, and make sure you have raw data forms ready for office.

     a.
 Review [checklist](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/resources/field_forms).